Automated File Ingestion & Parsing Pipelines for ACH/Wire Reconciliation

 except ValidationError:

-# Route to exception queue with diagnostic payload
+# Route to exception queue with a diagnostic payload; never abort.

 continue